 During 2020/21 the government extended business rates relief to retail, hospitality and leisure business and nurseries.
-These extended reliefs had the effect of creating a significantly larger deficit in the Collection Fund for 2020/21.
-The government compensated local authorities for these extended reliefs with s31 grants during the year.
-These funds are held in an earmarked reserve at the end of 2020/21 (£3.4million) to fund the distribution of the deficit on the collection fund in 2021/22.
+These extended reliefs had the effect of creating a significantly larger deficit in the Collection Fund for 2020/21, which was distributed in 2021/22 onwards.
+The unanticipated extension of reliefs continued during 2021/22, but to a lesser extent.
+The government compensates local authorities for these extended reliefs with s31 grants during the year of award.
+The funds are held in an earmarked reserve at the end of each year to fund the distribution of the deficit on the collection fund in the following year (£555,338 2021/22, £3.4million 2020/21).

-2019/20 2020/21
+2020/21 2021/22

 £000 Collection Fund Adjustment Account £000

-108 Balance at 1 April 88
+88 Balance at 1 April (3,566)

-Amount by which council tax and business rates income credited
+Amount by which council tax and business rates income credited to

-(20) to the CIES is different from council tax and business rate income (3,654)
+(3,654) the CIES is different from council tax and business rate income 3,485

 calculated for the year in accordance with statutory requirements

-88 Balance at 31 March (3,566)
+(3,566) Balance at 31 March (81)